aiblocks/docs/guides/compliance-protocol.md

 Once BankSender has been given the `dest_info` from BankReceiver, BankSender does the sanction check using Bogart's AML info.
-If the AML/KYC check passes, BankSender signs and submits the transaction to the Stellar network.
+If the AML/KYC check passes, BankSender signs and submits the transaction to the AiBlocks network.

 **7) BankReceiver handles the incoming payment.**